telerik/blazor-docs/components/card/layouts.md

 </div>
 ````

 ## Cards in List Layout

-Add the "k-card-list" class to the wrapping container of the Cards to organize them in a List Layout.
+Add the `k-card-list` class to the wrapping container of the Cards to organize them in a List Layout.

 >caption Cards in List Layout.
 The result from the snippet below.